 - Heaven brings hope.
 Life on earth is hard sometimes, but it’s only temporary.
 We can survive anything knowing eternity awaits in a far better place where all our present-day problems will be past tense.

 - Heaven brings rewards.
 Sometimes we feel overworked and underappreciated here.
 That’s true for homemakers, executives, pastors and their wives, and anyone else who’s served in any capacity.
 We might feel as though no one notices our labors on the behalf of others, but truth is—God sees.
 Someday He’ll reward us in ways beyond imagination.
 Knowing payday is coming gives us the strength we need to carry on (it should also give us the desire to keep our motives pure between now and then).

 - Heaven brings life.
 Scripture tells us that heaven brings the promise of eternal life.
 But I believe heaven also brings the promise of life full and free in a way we cannot comprehend while living on earth.
-Someday we’ll bow in the presence of Jesus Christ—the One who is Life itself (Col. 3:4 NLT).
+Someday we’ll bow in the presence of Jesus Christ—the One who is Life itself (Colossians 3:4 NLT).
 Perfect and complete, we’ll no longer wrestle with sin.
 We’ll enjoy His presence unhindered and uninhibited.
 Imagine the joy that awaits!

 Sometimes life’s tough here on earth, but knowing heaven awaits brings courage and strength.
 Let’s live each day now in a way that brings a smile to God’s face, remembering that this is not our permanent home.
 We’re only passing through, enroute to our real home where all will be well.